Welcome to the Global Network for Human Rights and the Environment – a Network for the Creation of Change.

 Erin Dobbelsteyn is the Deputy Director of North America.
 She is a PhD Candidate at the University of Ottawa and a Schulich Fellow at Dalhousie University.
 Her doctoral research is at the intersection of public and planetary health, human rights, and environmental law and she recently represented Friends of the Earth Canada as an intervener in Mathur v Ontario, the first human rights-based climate change Charter application in Canada to have a hearing on the merits.

-Héctor Herrera is the Regional Director of Latin America.
+Héctor Herrera is the Regional Deputy Director of Latin America.
 He holds a law degree from the Universidad de los Andes in Colombia and has a Master’s in Public Policy from Colombia’s Universidad Nacional.
 He is a Ph.D. researcher at the Institute of Development Policy (IOB), Belgium, researching urban climate finance with a climate justice perspective in Mexico City and Cape Town.

 Our programmes and projects